ooni/ooni.org/content/post/2025-announcing-ooni-new-anonymous-credential-system/index.md

 In our previous posts, we outlined [why OONI requires an anonymous credential system](/post/2025-probe-security-without-identification/) and detailed the [security and privacy requirements](/post/2025-requirements-for-oonis-anonymous-credentials/) such a system must satisfy.
 We highlighted the core challenge: OONI needs to establish trust in submitted measurements without creating identifiers that could reveal user identity or allow cross-network tracking.

-Anonymous credentials offer a cryptographic mechanism to authenticate certain properties of a probe — such as long-term participation or measurement volume — without exposing who the user is, where they are, or linking their activity across networks.
+Anonymous credentials offer a cryptographic mechanism to authenticate certain properties of a probe without exposing who the user is, or linking their activity across networks.

 ## OONI's requirements

-To meet OONI’s threat model, a credential system must satisfy several constraints:
+To meet OONI’s threat model, a credential system must satisfy several constraints.

-- **Prevent cross-network linkability**, supporting network-local identifiers only.
-- **Authenticate metadata** (probe_age, measurement_count, blocklist/trust status) without revealing raw values or compromising anonymity.
-- **Resist forgery and Sybil attacks**, ensuring malicious actors cannot easily create or manipulate identities.
+We want network-local identifiers only, ensuring malicious actors cannot easily create or manipulate identities.
-- **Support frequent multi-show presentations**, since probes upload measurements continuously.
-- **Avoid narrowing anonymity sets**, even when additional metadata is included in measurements.
+We want to be able to authenticate the metadata (like age, measurement count, and trust status) without revealing the raw values or compromising anonymity.

 Existing credential ecosystems (blind-signature-based, zk-friendly signatures, SNARK-based constructions) each satisfy some of these requirements but not all.
 In particular, OONI needs **issuer-local verification**, **efficient range proofs**, **network-dependent pseudonyms**, and **credential update protocols**.
 No off-the-shelf system met these constraints without significant compromises.

 ## Building a modular, expressive credential framework

 In collaboration with Ian Goldberg (University of Waterloo), Lindsey Tulloch (Tor Project), and Victor Graf (Risc Zero), we built a layered system for building zero-knowledge credentials and protocols.
-Three Rust crates (*cmz*, *sigma-compiler*, and *sigma-proofs*) implementing well-studied sigma-protocols and compile high-level statements into efficient linear-algebraic proof statements.
+Three Rust crates ([*cmz*](https://github.com/sigma-rs/cmz), [*sigma-compiler*](https://github.com/sigma-rs/sigma-compiler), and [*sigma-proofs*](https://github.com/sigma-rs/sigma-proofs)) implementing well-studied sigma-protocols and compile high-level statements into efficient linear-algebraic proof statements.
 In parallel, CFRG drafts for these protocols are being built ([draft-irtf-cfrg-sigma-protocols](https://datatracker.ietf.org/doc/draft-irtf-cfrg-sigma-protocols/), [draft-irtf-cfrg-fiat-shamir](https://datatracker.ietf.org/doc/draft-irtf-cfrg-fiat-shamir/)).

 Some of the features provided that are particularly useful for OONI are: